-Any amount you contribute to an FSA in a year reduces your taxable income, as it’s not considered as part of your wages.
-So, if your annual income tax rate is 25%, contributing to an FSA will save you $25 for every $100 you put into the account.
+Any amount you contribute to an FSA in a year reduces your taxable income, as it’s not taxed as part of your wages.
+So, if your annual income tax rate is 25%, contributing to an FSA will give a tax savings of $25 for every $100 you put into the account.

 How to Enroll

 If your employer offers one, you can enroll in your company’s FSA when you begin work, after a period your employer specifies, or during a set enrollment period the employer sets, usually at the end of the year.
 Speak with your human resources department to learn more about your options and eligibility.